twangodev/cca/docs/ap-literature/classwork/ethical-criticism-socratic-seminar.md

 ??? note "Analysis"
     Victor's obsession with animating the lifeless reflects the moral conundrum of what it means to give life and who has the right to do so.
 The lesson here can be interpreted as a caution against obsessive pursuits and the neglect of the ethical considerations and potential ramifications of such actions.
 This neglect directly contributes to the adversarial relationship that develops between Victor and his creation.

-### Quote 4
+!!! quote
     "I began the creation of a human being." - Victor Frankenstein

 - Victor encroaches upon the realm of the natural or divine.
 - The quote speaks to the dangers of acquiring forbidden knowledge.